ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

-We learned that 67% of bookings made for `City Hotel` included `Bed&Breakfast` meal package while 94% of `Resort Hotel` booking included `Full Board` meal package.
+We learned that 67% of bookings made for `City Hotel` included `Bed&Breakfast` meal package while 94% of `Resort Hotel` bookings included a `Full Board` meal package.

 Let's check out the countries our hotel bookings originated from.